-This "photon density" along the muon track enters naturally into the muon track reconstruction through a term in a log likelihood function, which describes how well the number of photons observed at a distance d from the track is described by the flux function (defined as the lateral distribution of Cherenkov photons around the muon track given as a function of the distance from the track).
+Such "photon density" along the muon track enters naturally into the muon track reconstruction through a term in a log likelihood function, which describes how well the number of photons observed at a distance d from the track is described by the flux function.
 The flux function is easily computed in the vicinity of the track, before the scattering of light alters the original direction of photons in the Cherenkov cone around the track.
-At large distances one may use the diffusive approximation since the photons observed there have sustained many directionaltering scattering events.
+At large distances one may use the diffusive approximation since the photons observed there have sustained many direction-altering scattering events.
 In the intermediate distance region these approximations are stitched together with a function, chosen to describe all 3 regions.
 The shape of the function was inspired by the eikonal small-angle scattering approximation of light that may be used in low-scattering media, e.g., water.
 The chosen flux function was verified against data and was found to perform extremely well.

-The photon density along the muon track thus becomes the 6th parameter in addition to two angles and 3 parameters describing a point in space and time along the muon track, against which the likelihood function is minimized.
-One may then calculate the energy by either inverting equation (1) or performing a Monte Carlo study of the correlation of the calculated photon density and energy (see Figure 1).
+In this approach the photon density along the muon track becomes the 6th parameter in addition to two angles and 3 parameters describing a point in space and time along the muon track, against which the likelihood function is minimized.
+One may then calculate the energy by either inverting equation (1) or performing the Monte Carlo study of the correlation of the calculated photon density and energy (see Figure 1).
 The second approach additionally results in a smearing matrix, which can then be used for spectra unfolding (next section).
 In all cases the energy of the muon is taken at the point of closest approach to the center of gravity of hits left by the muon in the detector (which yields better energy estimates than alternatives).

-Figure 2 shows the resolution of the energy reconstructed with the method described here and with methods based on the calculation of the number of hit optical channels $(N{ch})$ and total charge $(Q{tot})$ .
-For the isotropic fluxes in the energy range of $10^{4.4} - 10^{7.4}$ GeV a reconstruction precision of
+Figure 2 shows the resolution of the energy reconstructed with the method described here and with methods based on the calculation of the number of hit optical channels (N{ch}) and total charge (Q{tot}) .
+For the isotropic fluxes in the energy range of $10^{4.4}-10^{7.4}$ GeV reconstruction precision of

-Figure 1: Correlation of true muon energy and reconstructed photon density parameter (photon density $N_c$ times optical sensor effective PMT area).
-The red line corresponds to the application of eq.
-(1).
-It overestimates the value of the photon density parameter somewhat when compared to the detailed simulation.
+Figure 1: Correlation of true muon energy and reconstructed photon density parameter (given by eq.
+(1) times optical sensor effective PMT area).
+Red line demonstrates the result of applying eq.
+(1)

-0.3 in $log{10}(E [GeV])$ is achieved.
-This is close to the theoretically achievable (determined by the uncertainty related to stochastic nature of energy losses).
-For the atmospheric neutrino fluxes this energy range increases to $10^{3.6} - 10^{7.6}$ GeV (this may also be due to somewhat reduced statistics at lower energies).
-At low energies the resolution worsens due to a reduced dependence of muon energy losses on muon energy below the critical energy.
+0.3 in log10(E [GeV]) is achieved.
+This is close to the theoretically achievable (due to uncertainty related to stochastic nature of energy losses).
+For the atmospheric neutrino fluxes this energy range increases to $10^{3.6} - 10^{7.6}$ GeV.
+At low energies resolution worsens due to reduced dependence of muon energy losses on muon energy below the critical energy.
 This may potentially be improved by using the observed muon track length as an additional energy-correlated parameter.
 At high energies one expects the nearby optical sensors to be saturated, leading to increased systematic uncertainties and, in turn, to reduced energy reconstruction precision.
-This will likely improve with more detailed corrections of the saturated behavior taken in the account.
+This may improve in the future as we implement more detailed corrections of the saturated behavior.